System Design Space

 AlphaGo: The Documentary

-A documentary case study on how games have accelerated the practical progress of AI.
+A documentary case study on how games accelerated practical progress in AI.

 Open chapter